EBM Resource Pyramid:

 Use research methodology filters to locate evidence based studies on appropriateness, process assessment, outcome assessment, costs and economics as well as qualitative studies related to health care services, quality and costs.

-Background Information/Expert Opinion
+Background Information/Expert Opinions

 Note: Evidence in these resources may vary from expert opinion to high levels of evidence.